Restaurants

 That is expected.

-The purpose of coaching is not merely to reteach information already contained in the book or course.
+The purpose of coaching is not merely to reteach information already contained in the book.

 • judgment,